Building the System That Builds the Product

 (Planning, Testing, Review, Documentation)

-The system layer handles the entire software development lifecycle, not just code generation.
+The system layer handles the whole software development lifecycle, not just code generation.

 Diagram comparing traditional AI coding vs agentic engineering